Individual life insurance

 How can I surrender a policy?

 A written request from the policy owner(s) is required to surrender a policy.
 We also require the signatures of any irrevocable beneficiaries and collateral assignees, if applicable.
 The owner’s signature must be verified.
-We may require notarization of the owner’s signature has changed.
+We may require notarization of the owner’s signature if their signature has changed.
 To request a surrender form, please contact us at 1-800-796-3872.